Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL: Conclusion

 \section{Conclusion}

 This paper described the phenomenon of policy confounding.
-We showed both theoretically and empirically how as a result of following certain trajectories, agents may pick up on spurious correlations, and build habits that are not robust to trajectory deviations.
-We also uncovered the circumstances under which policy confounding is most likely to occur in practice and suggested a few ad hoc solutions that may mitigate its effects.
-We conceive this paper as a stepping stone to explore more sophisticated solutions.
-An interesting avenue for future research is the integration of tools from the field of causal inference \citep{pearl2016causal, peters2017elements} to aid the agent in forming history representations that are grounded on causal relationships rather than mere statistical associations \citep{lu2018deconfounding, zhang2020invariant, sontakke2021causal,saengkyongam2023invariant}.
+We demonstrated both theoretically and empirically how, as a result of following certain trajectories, agents may pick up on spurious correlations and develop habits that are not robust to trajectory deviations.
+We also identified the circumstances under which policy confounding is most likely to occur in practice and suggested a few ad hoc solutions that may mitigate its effects.
+We view this paper as a stepping stone to exploring more sophisticated solutions.
+An interesting avenue for future research is the integration of tools from the field of causal inference \citep{hernan2010causal, peters2017elements} to assist the agent in forming state representations grounded in causal relationships rather than mere statistical associations \citep{lu2018deconfounding, zhang2020invariant, sontakke2021causal, saengkyongam2023invariant}.